-There actually is a blogger behind the culinary project: Puok e Med, the red-head boy with chubby cheeks who, starting from the wordpress platform, conquered his hometown through his reviews on food he tried on appointment to local restaurants.
-The nickname he chose as his call sign is already a programme: it is a not-so-subdle reference to a Neapolitan expression used to depict someone who is ‘glutton as poop’, to say it in a more delicate way.
+There actually is a blogger behind the culinary project: Puok e Med, the red-head boy with chubby cheeks who, starting from the WordPress platform, conquered his hometown through his reviews on the food he tried on appointment to local restaurants.
+The nickname he chose as his call sign is already a programme: it is a not-so-subtle reference to a Neapolitan expression used to depict someone who is ‘glutton as poop’, to say it in a more delicate way.

 He fairly and rightfully chose to ride the wave of success and came to the conclusion to open his own burger shop in order to let other bloggers like me to talk about awesome food.
 In this sense, I like to consider it as ‘passing the torch’, even if it’s just a brilliant entrepreneurial idea in actual fact.

 Some web posts wrote about it as an American fast food, but in actual fact, it is more than that.
 Besides aiming to sell high-quality food, the project aspires to make the burgers as much local as possible.
 As a matter of fact, the search heads to include in the recipes local specialities and, one burger in particular baptized with the name of Mammà, is a real hymn to local culinary tradition: filled with parmiggiana, fried meatballs and basil provola cheese’s fondue, it is supposed to be devoured by exclaiming ‘oh mammà!‘.